RWTH-EBC/OSIGBApp/Schematics/Readme.md

 # Schematics

 This folder contains the schematics of the three gateways.
-The schematics were drawn in with the Open-Source software KiCAD.
+The schematics are drawn with the Open-Source software KiCAD.